opensciency/sprint-content/open-data/Lesson6-Sharing.md

 Sharing data relies on clear statements and methods for accessing the data.
 This is typically indicated in the Data Availability Statement which includes elements such as; DOI or identifier for the data and citation to the correct references [[9](https://jie.yale.edu/datastatements)],[[10](https://think.f1000research.com/wp-content/uploads/2021/02/F1000Research-Open-Data-How-to-Write-a-Data-Availability-Statement.pdf)] and clear instructions for downloading, using, sharing and citing the data [[11](https://doi.org/10.5281/zenodo.6505587)].
 An example of what to include in a good DAS is available in [[10](https://think.f1000research.com/wp-content/uploads/2021/02/F1000Research-Open-Data-How-to-Write-a-Data-Availability-Statement.pdf)] & [[11](https://doi.org/10.5281/zenodo.6505587)].

-## Conclusion
+## Summary

 In summary, sharing open data requires;

-1) planning for open data including for anonymizing or securing sensitive data where necessary;
+1. planning for open data including for anonymizing or securing sensitive data where necessary;

-2) identifying appropriate repository(ies);
+2. identifying appropriate repository(ies);

-3) describing the data and data processing steps;
+3. describing the data and data processing steps;

-4) ensuring that an appropriate license is assigned to the data;
+4. ensuring that an appropriate license is assigned to the data;

-5) citing other data that you use in paper or presentation references and describing access in a data availability statement.
+5. citing other data that you use in paper or presentation references and describing access in a data availability statement.

 ## Assessment